simondlevy/MulticopterSim/README.md

 * Spektrum transmitter with WS1000 wireless simulator dongle
 * Great Planes RealFlight Interlink

-If you don't have a controller, MulticopterSim will use input from the numeric keypad on your keyboard.
+If you don't have a controller, MulticopterSim will use input from the numeric keypad on your keyboard (make sure that NumLock is turned on!)
 The key mappings are based on those used in [Microsoft Flight Simulator](https://www.flightsimbooks.com/flightsimhandbook/keyboardcontrols.php#:~:text=Microsoft%20Flight%20Simulator%20Handbook%20%20%20Control%20,%20Keypad%202%20%2043%20more%20rows%20i).

 ## Toolchain